GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 ---
-title: Treaty for Our Only Home v1.0
+title: Treaty for Our Only Home v1.1
 section: index
 status: Second release
 revision: 1.1
 revision_description: Ethically Revised
 releaseDate: 2025-06-15
 lastUpdated: 2025-06-25
-nextReview: too be determined
+nextReview: to be determined
 ---

-# Treaty for Our Only Home v1.0
+# Treaty for Our Only Home v1.1

 **In this document:**
 - [Introduction](#introduction)